 **pro-tip** Years of experience is important, but it is only one factor.
 I know lots of hobby-level agents with decades of “experience”.

 List Price to Sales Price Ratio (vs Area Average)

 This number tells you how invested the agent is in selling homes for their highest dollar.
-If they get more than the area average they might be a talented marketer and negotiator.
+If they get more than the area average they might be an unusually good Realtor to sell your home – they might be talented marketer and negotiator.

 Average Days On Market

-Beware the agent who habitually sells in just a few days.
+Beware the Realtor who habitually sells in just a few days.
 In this market, it usually means the agent is going for the easy and quick deal, not necessarily the best deal.
-Similarly, if the average is above the area average they might have a habit of quoting a high price to get the listing and then telling the seller to reduce their price.
-This is not a bad strategy as long as the seller knows that is the plan.
+Also, be careful if their market times are longer than average.
+That Realtor is might be quoting high prices as a way to get the listing or they are unskilled in getting homes sold.

 Average Dollar per Square Foot (vs area average)

 Average Dollar per Square Foot helps illustrate an agent’s ability to sell the home for more money.

 **pro-tip** pick a listing agent that knows their statistics and can back them up